graeme-a-stewart/cpp-concurrency/doc/03-AsyncFuture.md

 There are other ways to set the values associated with a `future`.
-One is to setup a `packaged_task` that allows a task to be tied to a `future` before it is sent off for dispatch - this is useful if you have a task queue, but want to make sure you can get a handle on the result of the function before it is sent to the queue.
+One is to setup a `packaged_task` that allows a task to be tied to a `future` before it is sent off for dispatch - this is useful if you have a task queue, but nee to make sure you can get a handle on the result of the function before it is sent to the queue.

 The other is to extract a `promise` from an already created `future` and send it as a parameter elsewhere in the program.
-When the `promise` is set the value of the `future` is came from becomes available.
+When the `promise` is set the value of the `future` it came from becomes available.